JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/rotation/combine_quaternion_rotations.rst

 ----

-As we know from before, Quaternion rotation uses Hamilton Product which is not commutative, So the order of quaternions in the list matter.
+As we know from before, Quaternion rotation uses Hamilton Product which is not commutative, so the order of quaternions in the list matters.

 Examples of Usage
 -----------------